nonfx/codepipes-ci-cd-modules/scripts/container-load/README.md

 ## Container Image loader

 This script pulls container images from one registry (say DockerHub) and pushes them up to 1 or more other registries (likely CldCvr registries on cloud).
-This is so that we can have local hostiing of images in our cloud accounts.
+This is so that we can have local hosting of images in our cloud accounts.

 The script processes a manifest file - container-manifest.yaml - This contains the list of registries to push to (ECR/GCR) and the images to process. e.g.: